 For a Notice to Vacate to be valid it must be in writing and contain all of the following:

-- Detailed reasons why the Notice is being issued – not just a statement of the Section breached
+- Detailed reasons why the Notice is being issued – not just a statement of the clause of the lease or the section of the Act relied upon;

 In calculating the notice period, the landlord/agent should not include the day on which the Notice is received, but it should include the date the Notice takes effect.